RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 verview about the steps and the function of each processor:

+-   **ListenHTTP**: configured as source for receiving notifications from Orion Context Broker

 -   **GetFile**: Reads data in JSON-LD format

 -   **JoltTransformJSON**: Transforms nested JSON to a simple attribute value JSON file which will be used to form the csv file